-All strains morphologically well fit the circumscription of S. sphagnicola: they formed multicellular colonies composed of two-flagellated cells up to 11(-16) μm in diameter, often filled with bright red granules (Figure 5a).
+All strains morphologically well fit the circumscription of S. sphagnicola: they formed multicellular colonies composed of two-flagellated cells up to $11(-16) \mu m$ in diameter, often filled with bright red granules (Figure 5a).
 The cells were covered by a layer of imbricate scales composed of a perforated basal plate with an upturned rim and an apical spine (Figure 5b).
-The principal component analysis (PCA) clearly separated the sp1 and sp2 lineages, based on the morphometric characteristics of silica scales analysed in 15 cultures (Figure 5c).
-The linear discriminant analysis (LDA) showed significant morphological differentiation of the lineages, indicating that all but one morphological feature (spine width) was significant for lineage recognition (P < 0.00001), with spine length being the most discriminating character (Wilk's $\lambda = 0.43$, F = 1063.4).
-Indeed, the average spine length was 1.58 \pm 0.31 in sp1 and 2.64 ± 0.56 in sp2, respectively (Figure 5d).
+PCO clearly separated lineages sp1 and sp2, based on the morphometric characteristics of silica scales analysed in 15 cultures (Figure 5c).
+LDA revealed significant morphological differentiation of the lineages, indicating that all but one morphological feature (spine width) was significant for lineage recognition (p < 0.00001), with spine length being the most discriminant character (Wilk's $\lambda = 0.43$, F = 1063.4).
+Indeed, the average spine length was 1.58 ± 0.31 in sp1 and 2.64 ± 0.56 in sp2 (Figure 5d).
 The predictive discrimination of individual scales on the basis of their morphology reached 94.1%.
-In addition to the distinction between the sp1 and sp2 lineages, we also detected apparent differences among the cultures belonging to the same lineages (Figure 5c).
-This variation cannot be explained by the origin of analysed strains, since the morphologically most similar strains were isolated from geographically distantly related and ecologically distinct localities.
-It seems that the morphological variation could be rather attributed to the distinction between the recently diverging haplotypes, however, additional measurements based on much larger samples are required to support this explanation.
+In addition to the distinction between lineages sp1 and sp2, we also detected apparent differences among the cultures belonging to the same lineages (Figure 5c).
+This variation cannot be explained by the origin of analysed strains, as the morphologically most similar strains were isolated from geographically distantly related and ecologically distinct localities.
+It appears that the morphological variation could rather be attributed to the distinction between the recently diverging haplotypes, although additional measurements based on much larger samples are required to support this explanation.